By itself, no Indian DNA test will grant you admission to a particular tribe.

 Depending on your situation, however, DNA testing may be just what you need to define your family’s biological relationship to Native Americans.

 Each section below describes a particular situation.
-If that situation does not apply to you, move on to the next one.
+If that does not apply to you, move on to the next one.

 You think a particular MALE ancestor may have been a Native American